Skip to Content

 What information should you have for each child?

-2. Medical records, including drugs, allergies or medications that might be needed
+• Medical records, including drugs, allergies and medications.

-5. Copies of custody papers, passports, and birth certificates
+• Copies of custody papers, passports, and birth certificates.

 Why should I fingerprint my child?